Search by keyword, such as: divert, calls, chats …

 It’s a useful reminder that while company size often affects adoption, it’s really about access: to budget, time, skills and confidence.
 And as AI becomes more user-friendly and tailored to specific industries, we expect that gap to narrow, especially in areas like marketing, automation and reporting, where even small changes can unlock big time savings.

-Sector-by-sector: Who’s ahead of the curve?
+Sector-by-sector: Who’s ahead of the AI curve?

 When we combine the number of businesses fully embracing AI with those selectively adopting it, a clearer picture emerges of which sectors are actively engaging – even if they haven’t rolled AI out across every function just yet.

-A table to show AI adoption by sector
+AI adoption by sector

 Topping the list is IT & Telecoms, with a huge 93% of businesses either fully embracing or selectively using AI.
 Unsurprising, perhaps, this is a sector where digital adoption is part of everyday operations, and teams often have the skills to build or integrate AI tools internally.